KosVla/ParametricSyntheticEarthquakes/README.md

 This public repository contains all necessary functions and subroutines for a parametric representation of synthetic earthquakes, as described in: *Spiridonakos, Minas & Chatzi, Eleni.
 (2015).
 Metamodeling of nonlinear structural systems with parametric uncertainty subject to stochastic dynamic excitation.
 Earthquakes and Structures.
 8. 915-934.
 10.12989/eas.2015.8.4.915.*

 Specifically, the stochastic ground motion model proposed in Rezaeian & Kiureghian (2010) is employed for the parametric representation of synthetic earthquake ground motion acceleration signals.
-According to this model the ground motion is produced by time-modulating a normalized filtered white noise process.
-In order to simulate the time-varying characteristics of both the temporal and spectral content of a real earthquake, the modulating function and the Impulse Response Filter (IRF) of the aforementioned model have non-stationary properties.
-Thus, via the proposed framework synthetic earthquakes are produced by filtering a white noise process through a non-stationary impulse response filter and a non-stationary  modulating function in order to simulate the time-varying characteristics for both the temporal and spectral content of a real earthquake.
-The non-stationary filter and the modulating functions are described by a small number of uncertain parameters, with sample observations of the latter being estimated through fitting of the model to real recorded earthquake ground motion signals.
+According to this model, the ground motion is produced by time-modulating a normalized filtered white noise process, in this way simulating the time-varying characteristics of both the temporal and spectral content of actual earthquak signals.
+Synthetic earthquakes are produced by filtering a white noise process through a non-stationary impulse response filter and a non-stationary  modulating function.
+The non-stationary filter and the modulating functions are described by a finite set of parameters, with sample observations of the latter being estimated through fitting of the model to real recorded earthquake ground motion signals.
 A visualization of the framework is depicted below for reference.

 ![Process Visualization](/Visualization.png?raw=true "Schematic of the process")